 James Henry Bragg was born in Coventry, England, which is in the county of Warwickshire.
 After school, he served an apprenticeship as a fitter and turner, at Armstrong Whitworth Aviation, just outside of Coventry.
-AWA, as we knew it, built and designed many world war two aircraft, probably the most famous being the Avro Lancaster.
+AWA, as it was known, built and designed many world war two aircraft, probably the most famous being the Avro Lancaster.
 This was a four-engine heavy bomber, most famous for the Dam buster raid carried out on the day that James was born.

 When the factory was closed, because of the British Labour government’s decision to purchase C-130’s, James emigrated to South Africa.
-He started work as a fitter at a factory in Port Elizabeth but was not happy.
+He started work as a fitter at a factory in Port Elizabeth, but was not happy.
 He joined Ingersoll Rand, the compressed air company, where they trained him to become a sales representative.
-He liked the job and the company, and after many years, he left and set up his own business.
+After many years at the company, he left and set up his own business.

 Ten years ago, James retired, he lives in a small village just outside of Royal Tunbridge Wells, Kent, South East England.
-He has started his fourth fiction novel.
+He is working on his sixth fiction novel.